TycheSoftwares/wp-content-copy-protection/readme.txt

 This plugin inheritently disables right click/copy/save functions on your default HTML5 video and audio embeds.

 == Changelog ==

+= 2.0.3 (22 December 2020) =

+* Fixed an issue where Fatal error was thrown when WooCommerce was not activate
+* Added compatibility with WPML

 = 2.0.2 (03 May 2020) =